Self Appreciation

 This is a past that I will never get to run away from, and I don’t have to.
 I just have to make sure that it remains there — in the past.
 Besides, all those struggles, pain, pressure, and anxiety led me to where I am now.
 I may not be successful yet, but I’ve come a long way and I am proud of my achievements may it be in work or in my personal life and no matter how small it may be.

-This is a fuck you to every person who has ever doubted me in the past.
+This is an “in your face” to every person who has ever doubted me in the past.
 Thank you for dragging me down because it caused me to soar higher.
 All I had was myself, and I am grateful for me.
 Whatever it is that I have now, I thank myself and no one else.
 So thank you, self, for braving all the bad days away.
 You turned out to be stronger than I thought you would be.
 I’m sure that my 15-year-old self would be so proud. ♡